 Figure 2: How does your company assess its climate risk?
 (Source: CDP 2019)

-Concluding those points, the final question investigated by CDP Climate Change Research Report was about the conduction of a scenario analysis.
+Concluding those points, the final question investigated by the CDP Climate Change Research Report dealt with conducting a scenario analysis.
 This topic has been integrated into the questionnaire prominently in 2018.
-Scenario analysis can be seen as a key to evaluate the proper reduction paths for reaching a target which was set by setting certain assumptions as basis and see how those affect the performance over the years.
+Scenario analysis can be seen as a key to evaluate the proper reduction paths for reaching a target which was established by setting certain assumptions as basis and see how those affect the performance over the years.
 12% of all companies answered to have quantitative and qualitative scenario analysis in place, 3% said to have quantitative and 8% to have qualitative scenario analysis implemented.
 The by far biggest share of 19% (1.138 companies) answered to anticipate such analysis within the next two years.

 CDP (2019): Global Climate Change Report 2018. https://www.cdp.net/en/research/global-reports/global-climate-change-report-2018 (retrieved 15.07.2019)